-Perfect for any occasion, it pairs well with Japanese-inspired dishes like sweet potato katsu curry, togarashi fries, or an oyster mushroom burger.
+It pairs brilliantly with sweet potato katsu curry, togarashi fries, or an oyster mushroom burger.
+Shake, pour over ice, top with ginger beer.
+Done & yum.

 What is a Yuzu Mule?